 What you should know

-- During your lung lobectomy, you may bleed more than usual.
-You may have trouble breathing or get pneumonia afterwards.
-Other organs or tissues near your lung may be damaged or you may get an infection.
+- You may bleed more than expected or get an infection.
+You may have trouble breathing or develop pneumonia.
+Other organs or tissues near your lung may be damaged.
 You may have pain, which may make it hard for you to breathe well.
 Air and fluid may leak from the lung that was opened.
 When this happens, your chest tube may need to stay in place for a longer time.
 You may also need to stay in the hospital longer.
-People who smoke or have a heart disease are at higher risk for having problems.

 The week before your surgery: